LoRa Modulation for Split Learning: Communication design for SL

 Due to the periodic extension of the DCT, it is easy to see the following relationship:

 where $\lfloor\cdot\rfloor$ is the \textit{floor} operator and $\bmod_N(\cdot)$ is the modulo $N$ operator.
-For a given $z\in [kN,(k+1)(N-1)]$, the function value is the same as in the original range when $k$ is even, whereas the sign is reversed for $k$ odd.
+For a given $z\in [kN,(k+1)(N-1)]$, the function value is the same as in the $[0,N-1]$ range when $k$ is even, whereas the sign is reversed for odd $k$.
 Thus, any point in the periodic extension of the function can be transposed to the original range.
 The corresponding modulation is

-for $n=0,\dots,N-1$.
-This results in a joint frequency and phase modulation, where the latter corresponds to a Binary Phase Shift Keying (BSPK), as the phase is either 0 or $\pi$.
+for $n=0,\dots,N-1$ and where the phase carries the range parity.
+This results in a joint frequency and phase modulation, where the latter corresponds to a Binary Phase Shift Keying (BSPK), i.e., the phase is either 0 or $\pi$.
 After estimating both parameters at the receiver, the non-linearity is implemented as

-To compute the bandwidth, we will use the continuous-time signal evaluated at the maximum frequency (i.e., $\overline{\mathbf{z}}_1[m]=N-1$).
+To find the bandwidth, we will use the continuous-time signal evaluated at the maximum frequency (i.e., $\overline{\mathbf{z}}_1[m]=N-1$).
 Considering a sampling frequency of $f_s=N/T$, where $T$ is the symbol period, this results in

 The bandwidth occupied by this modulation is $B=N/2T$.
 The price to pay for a reduced bandwidth is having a larger error probability in demodulation.
 Since the frequency and phase are independent, the total error corresponds to the demodulation error of $M$-FSK and BPSK: